- Learn how I make $10k a year on Fiverr with just a few hours of extra work per week

-I’ve been a seller on Fiverr for over half a decade now, and as a way to make money as a musician, it’s been one of my best career decisions to date.
+I’ve been a seller on Fiverr for over half a decade now, and as a way to make money as a musician, it’s been a pretty lucrative way to make a living.

-I’ve since moved my services off of Fiverr to Producer Hive as I wanted to become independent, but I thought I’d spend the time to tell you my story about how I made $10k on Fiverr per year as a musician, with just a few hours of work per week.
+I thought I’d take the time to tell you my story about how I made $10k on Fiverr per year as a musician, with just a few hours of work per week.

-No, it didn’t allow me to leave my full-time job while in Australia, but when I moved overseas to Southeast Asia, I only needed a bare minimum of 2-3 bio writing orders to pay a month’s rent.
+No, it didn’t allow me to leave my full-time job, but when I moved overseas to Southeast Asia, I only needed a bare minimum of 2-3 bio writing orders to pay a month’s rent.